patrocinio/cloud-private-bootcamp/Labs_development/Lab-Microclimate_DJM.md

          storage: 2Gi
     ```

-   - Copy the following PV definition it a file named **mc-jenkins-pvc.yaml** on the system where you sourced your kubectl environment.
+5. Copy the following PVC definition in to a file named **mc-jenkins-pvc.yaml**

     ```
    kind: PersistentVolumeClaim